dwhall/HeyMac/README.md

     otherwise the Extended Type field is absent.
   </dd>
   <dt><strong>L</strong></dt>
-  <dd>Frame Length:  If 1, the frame's Length field is present;
+  <dd>Frame Lencode:  If 1, the frame's Lencode field is present;
-  otherwise the Length field is absent.
+  otherwise the Lencode field is absent.
   </dd>
   <dt><strong>P</strong></dt>
   <dd>Frame Pending:  If 1, the transmitting device has back-to-back frames